spcourse/populations-oo/91 kwargs/contents.md

 `fun()` still takes three arguments, but we only pass one argument directly, and then use `*lst` to unpack the remaining arguments from our list.

-> Note that the total number of values passed to the function must still be the same as there are positional arguments in the function definition!
+> Note that the total number of values passed to the function must still be the same as the number of positional arguments in the function definition!